Take the Trail

 Here, opposite the entry to St Andrews Hospital you will see one of two signs stating that this area is a Trees for Life Bush Care site.

 The unique remnant bushland contains many indigenous species that have been reintroduced to the area by a dedicated group of volunteers.
-In a biodiversity survey of the Adelaide Park Lands in 2003, Melanie Long noted that the “the site is an excellent example of species that would have represented the ‘Black Forest’ that once encompassed the area”.
+A biodiversity survey of the Adelaide Park Lands in 2003, noted that the “the site is an excellent example of species that would have represented the ‘Black Forest’ that once encompassed the area”.
+A subsequent 2024 biodiversity report found that “this area continues to be managed in good condition.”

 There are two other 'Bush for Life’ sites within the Adelaide Park Lands.
-One is in Park 6.
-The other is in Golden Wattle Park (Park 21W).
+One is in Lefevre Park /Nantu Wama (Park 6).
+The other is in Golden Wattle Park /Mirnu Wirra (Park 21W).

 In May 2021, this area was the site of the first Kaurna cultural burn in an Australian capital city and the first on Kaurna land in 200 years.
 The burning ceremony here was led by the Kaurna community and supported by the City of Adelaide, Green Adelaide, and the National Parks and Wildlife Service SA.